Inchcape plc: 1990–2000

 Under the chairmanship of George Turnbull, Inchcape had reinforced in the 1980s its concentration on its core businesses.
 The key businesses at that time were organised into three main areas: services, marketing and distribution, and resources.
 The service businesses consisted of buying, insurance, inspection and testing, and shipping.
 The marketing and distribution businesses covered business machines, consumer and industrial services, and motors.
-The resource-based businesses covered tea and timber.
+The resource-based businesses was dominated by tea and timber.
+In 1991, Inchcape sold its tea interests while its timber business (which had operated in Malaysia, Indonesia, Papua New Guinea, Singapore and Hong Kong) followed two years later, ending its present in the commodities market in 1993.

 A combination of factors plunged Inchcape into its two most difficult years ever, 1994 and 1995.
 Difficult economic conditions in some of the company's key markets – particularly in Western Europe and Hong Kong – dampened consumer spending, while the strength of the yen made Inchcape's Japanese products, notably the Toyota motor vehicles, less attractive than those of competitors based outside Japan.
-In certain areas such as marketing, Inchcape had also become a more bureaucratic organisation than in the past, and had lost touch with some of the local markets it served.
+In certain areas, such as marketing, Inchcape had also become a more bureaucratic organisation than in the past, and had allegedly lost touch with some of the local markets it served.
+Furthermore, there was a growing perception amongst investors around this time that conglomerates were undesirable - Inchcape's management explicitly named this preference as having negatively impacted the company's valuation.